gaarangoa/deeparg2.0/README.md

 # DNN-ARG plus v2.0
-This is an experimental version of deepARG, please see https://github.com/gaarangoa/deeparg
+This is an experimental model.
+This repository **is not deeparg**, please use deeparg repository at https://github.com/gaarangoa/deeparg
 ## Train

 DeepARG+ has been released in a docker image to avoid library issues and conflict with newer versions of the libraries.